andreasalptun/fota/README.md

 Use `fota-tool -v <model>.fwpk.enc2` to verify the downloaded firmware package.

 On system, the downloaded firmware package must be verified and unwrapped before being installed.
-This is done using the `buffer_t* fota_verify_package(buffer_t* fwpk_enc2_buf);` function.
-The `buffer_t` is simply an allocated byte buffer with a length and a read/write position, see `buffer.h`.
-It should be free'd after use.
+This is done using the `int fota_verify_package(void)` function.
+After successful verification, the firmware can be installed using the function `int fota_install_package(void)`.
+For more information, see the API and integration section below.

 The downloaded package (`<model>.fwpk.enc2`) is decrypted in two iterations, first using the unique key and then using the model key.
 The model identifier is matched and the signature is verified with the public signing key using RSA-PSS.
 If the function returns null, validation failed.